Wayne King: Early life

 Harold Wayne King was born in Savanna, Illinois, the son of Harvey and Ida King.
 His father worked for the railroad and traveled frequently, so when King's mother died in 1908, he and his brothers lived in the Annie Whittenmeyer orphanage in Davenport, Iowa, for a brief period of time.
 He returned to Savanna in 1911 to live with his aunt and uncle, where he was the quarterback and captain of the football team at Savanna Township High School, where he graduated in 1920.
 He briefly played professional football with the Canton Bulldogs.
 He also began taking saxophone lessons as a teenager.
-King attended Valparaiso University in Indiana for two years, but left to begin a career in music.
+King attended Valparaiso University in Indiana for two years, but left to begin a music career.

 Career

 After playing alto saxophone for the Paul Whiteman Orchestra, he created "Wayne King and His Orchestra" in 1927.
 The group opened the new Aragon Ballroom in Chicago in 1927, and they continued playing there for much of King's career.
 He began recording for RCA/Victor Records in 1929.
 However, the orchestra didn't rise to prominence until they were featured on "The Lady Esther Serenade", a national radio program sponsored by Lady Esther cosmetics from 1931 to 1937.

 The orchestra disbanded during World War II, and King joined the army, advancing to the rank of major.
 The orchestra was reestablished in 1946.
 In 1948, the half-hour Wayne King Show was syndicated on radio via transcription discs.
 King's orchestra had a television show in Chicago from 1949 to 1952.
 The telecast was carried by most Midwest NBC Television affiliate stations.

 In early 1958, he appeared as a guest challenger on the TV panel show To Tell The Truth.
-King was awarded a star on the Hollywood Walk of Fame in the Radio category in1960.
+King was awarded a star on the Hollywood Walk of Fame in the Radio category in 1960.

 King's orchestra played its last engagement in March 1983 at the Van Wezel Performing Arts Hall in Sarasota, Florida.